babuthambidurai/gulp-react/README.md

 # gulp-react

-Gulp + React JS
+Gulp + React JS.

 A Quick Starter App for React with Gulp.
-(Flux dependency included, but example not yet provided)
+(Flux dependency included, but examples not provided yet)